Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Introduction

-The proof of \Cref{thm:informal-SDP-in-SZK} entails a series of clever reductions to two time-bounded distribution testing problems: the Jensen-Shannon divergence problem (\JSP{}) and the triangular discrimination problem (\TDP{}).
-These distances are a focal point because they capture the limitation of two known approaches to polarization.
+The proof of \Cref{thm:informal-SDP-in-SZK} entails a series of clever reductions to two time-bounded distribution testing problems: the Jensen-Shannon divergence problem (\JSP{}) and the triangular discrimination problem (\TDP{}).\footnote{See \Cref{table:informal-defs-distances} for informal definitions of the Jensen-Shannon divergence and the triangular discrimination.} These distances are a focal point because they capture the limitation of two known approaches to polarization.
 In particular, the original polarization lemma~\cite{SV97} focuses on reducing errors alternately for \textit{yes} instances (direct product lemma) and \textit{no} instances (XOR lemma).
-The triangular discrimination not only implies the latter by definition but also improves the former compared to the statistical distance scenario.
-Additionally, the entropy extraction approach~\cite{GV99} is essentially based on the Jensen-Shannon divergence,\footnote{This connection arises from the fact that the Jensen-Shannon divergence can be interpreted as the (conditional) entropy difference, as indicated implicitly in Vadhan's PhD thesis~\cite{Vad99}.} which can be viewed as a distance version of entropy difference.
+The triangular discrimination not only implies the latter by definition but also improves the former compared to the statistical distance scenario.\footnote{More precisely, given distributions $p_0$ and $p_1$, one can efficiently construct distributions $p'_0$ and $p'_1$ such that $\TD(p'_0,p'_1)=\TD(p_0,p_1)^k$, which is known as the XOR lemma.
+One can also efficiently construct distributions $p''_0$ and $p''_1$ such that $1-\exp\rbra*{-\delta k/2} \leq \TD\rbra*{p_0^{\otimes k}, p_1^{\otimes k}} \leq 2k\delta$, where $\TD(p_0,p_1) = \delta$.
+This is referred to as the direct product lemma.
+Notably, the dependence on $\delta$ in the lower bound improves from $\delta^2$ to $\delta$ compared to the case of the statistical difference.
+For further details, see~\cite[Section 4.2.2]{BDRV19}.} Additionally, the entropy extraction approach~\cite{GV99} is essentially based on the Jensen-Shannon divergence,\footnote{This connection arises from the fact that the Jensen-Shannon divergence can be interpreted as the (conditional) entropy difference, as indicated implicitly in Salil Vadhan's PhD thesis~\cite{Vad99}.} which can be viewed as a distance version of entropy difference.

 This work addresses a similar challenge in the quantum world.
 While classical distances often have several quantum counterparts, the trace distance remains the \textit{sole} quantum analog of the statistical distance.
-Consequently, the polarization lemma almost directly applies to the trace distance, as noted in~\cite{Wat02}.
+Consequently, the polarization lemma almost directly applies to the trace distance within the constant polarizing regime, as noted in~\cite{Wat02}.
 In contrast, quantum counterparts of the Jensen-Shannon divergence and the triangular discrimination -- key tools for examining the limitations of existing techniques in polarizing quantum distances -- either have several choices or have not been defined yet.
 Defining \textit{proper} quantum analogs for \JSP{} and \TDP{} is therefore a nontrivial task, as these analogs may exhibit behavior distinct from their classical counterparts.